 Report Download Link

-This is a major red flag, and exaggerates what we believe is an already extremely high investment strategy at Ebix.
+This is a major red flag, and exaggerates what we believe is an already extremely high risk investment strategy at Ebix.

 Investors will note that Ebix have avoided commenting on the audit committee’s recommendation for Ebix to retain the services of Top 4 Auditor for regulatory reasons.
 We can only assume the Top 4 preferred to give ad hoc accountancy advice rather than full audit responsibilities.
-So

 Our research into Ebix is ongoing however we believe the information puts into context Ebix’s recent announcements.
 We will shortly publish further data pertaining to the Ebix group’s internal cash movements.